Lighting: LED lamps

 LED lamps provide significant energy savings over incandescent and fluorescent lamps.
 According to the Energy Saving Trust, LED lamps use only 10% power compared to a standard incandescent bulb, where compact fluorescent lamps use 20% and energy saving halogen lamps 70%.
 The lifetime is also much longer — up to 50,000 hours.
 The downside when they were first popularized was the initial cost.
 By 2018, production costs dropped, performance increased, and energy consumption was reduced.
-While the initially cost of LEDs is still higher than incandescent lamps, the savings are so dramatic that there are very few instances that LEDs aren’t the most economical choice.
+While the initially cost of LEDs is still higher than incandescent lamps, the savings are so dramatic that there are very few instances that LEDs are not the most economical choice.

 Scattered light from outdoor illumination may have effects on the environment and human health.
 For instance, one study conducted by the American Medical Association warned on the use of high blue content white LEDs in street lighting, due to their higher impact on human health and environment, compared to low blue content light sources (e.g. High Pressure Sodium, phosphor-coated or PC amber LEDs, and low CCT LEDs).

-While that data may have been suspect even prior to publication, there’s no question that the solid state technology that are LEDs, has evolved substantially since then and we no longer use the lamps that were available for study at that time.